Breast Health: Three Step Plan for Preventive Care

-The American Cancer Society (ACS) says that breast self-exams are an option for women age 20 and older as a means of familiarizing themselves with their breasts so they can notice changes more easily.
+A woman should begin practicing breast self-examination by the age of 20 and continue the practice throughout her life - even during pregnancy and after menopause.
 BSE should be done regularly at the same time every month.
 Regular BSE teaches you to know how your breasts normally feel so that you can more readily detect any change.
 Changes may include:

 Step 2.
 Clinical Examination

 A breast examination by a physician or nurse trained to evaluate breast problems should be part of a woman's physical examination.
-The ACS recommends:
+The American Cancer Society recommends:

-- Between ages 20 and 39, women should have a clinical breast examination (CBE) by a health professional every three years.
+- Between the ages of 20 and 39, women should have a clinical breast examination by a health professional every three years.

-- After age 40, women should have a breast examination by a health professional every year.
+- After age 40, women should have a breast exam by a health professional every year.

-Mammography is a low-dose X-ray of the breasts to find changes that may occur.
-It's the most common imaging technique.
+Mammography is a low-dose x-ray of the breasts to find changes that may occur.
+It is the most common imaging technique.
 Mammography can detect cancer or other problems before a lump becomes large enough to be felt, as well as assist in the diagnosis of other breast problems.
 However, a biopsy is required to confirm the presence of cancer.